KohaILS/koha-manual-zh-cn/source/acquisitions.rst

 invoice via EDI as well.
 The :ref:`EDI cron job <cron-edi-message-processing-label>` will grab invoices and mark items found in the invoice as received and update your funds without any need for manual intervention.

+If you set the :ref:`EdifactInvoiceImport` preference to 'Don't' you can load invoice files manually.

 .. _edifact-messages-label: